 For children over 27 months where a language or communication is not progressing in line with developmental norms a referral should be considered.
 Nursery settings should consider using the East Sussex Speech, Language and Communication Monitoring Tool to evidence a significant communication difficulty.

 School years: Schools should refer via the ISEND front door (see page 13).
-Please append a term’s evidence using the additional needs one page plan (assess, plan, do, review).
+Please append two terms’ evidence of the child’s Language Link® programme.
 Referrals for language and communication needs are now supported through a joint pathway between CITES and CLASS.
 CLASS will provide universal support and targeted support for language and communication as needed.
 Cases will be passed to CITES as part of a package of support where this is appropriate.

 As well as working on the development of understanding and spoken language SLTs will also advise on alternative and augmentative communication (AAC) using signs and symbols where needed.